About Science in the City

 What’s Next for Science in the City?

 Vancouver is our hometown, so it made sense to launch this exciting initiative in our own backyard.
 But we’re only getting started!
-We’ve launched Science in the City in the Greater Boston Area on Twitter, Facebook, and Linkedin, and we’re currently working on bringing Science in the City to several more scientific communities across North America and Europe!
+We’ve launched Science in the City in Seattle and Boston, and we’re currently working on bringing Science in the City to several more scientific communities across North America and Europe!

 We are passionate about science communication, and our goal is to serve as a global information hub for local communities of life scientists in academia, industry, and medicine, driving the advancement of scientific discovery by fostering growth and engagement among local scientific communities.